 The best strategy to fertilize Haworthias is to supply a continual low concentration in every watering.
-By linking nutrient supply with water supply, a plant always gets adequate nutrients in proportion to the water uptake, regardless of its size and growth period.
-In addition, some micronutrients (e.g. Calcium and Silicon) are not mobile in the plant, so must be in the nutrient stream at all times to be effective.
+By linking nutrient supply with watering, a plant always gets adequate nutrients in proportion to the water uptake, regardless of its size and growth stage.
+Besides, some elements (for example, Calcium and Silicon) are immobile in plant tissues and must be supplied at all times.

 |Element||Ideal Range||Optimal Value|

-For Haworthias, the concentration of nitrogen in the water solution should be ~0.003%, and the concentration of other nutrients should follow the ratios in the above table.
-Note that a fertilizer should be fully diluted in water before adding another, otherwise there can be undesired chemical reactions among concentrated fertilizers.
+For Haworthias, the ideal concentration of Nitrogen in a water solution is ~0.006% (for an NPK 9-3-6 fertilizer, 2/3 mL per 1 L water), and the concentrations of the other elements should be based on the above ratios.
+When adding fertilizers, one fertilizer should be fully diluted in water before adding another.
+Otherwise, there can be undesired chemical reactions between concentrated fertilizers.

 The acidity of a water solution is a major determinant of balanced nutrient uptake.
 The ideal pH range for Haworthias is 5.0~5.5 (5.2 optimal).
 After diluting fertilizers in water, test with a pH meter and apply pH adjusters until the desired pH is reached.
 Hydrochloric acid is a good acidifier because others often result in chemical by-products which could negatively impact plants.